 Racism at birth

 The evidence that black women and babies fare far worse than their white counterparts is overwhelming.
-Black women are Black infants are to die in their first year of life as white infants.
+Black women are four times more likely than white women to die in childbirth.
+Black infants are twice as likely to die in their first year of life as white infants.
 This is true for infants born to black mothers at every education level.
-The cause of these disparities is shockingly Study after study points to racism, more than socioeconomic status, income, education, or even pre-existing health conditions, as the significant factor in black women’s birth outcomes.
+The cause of these disparities is shockingly simple: racism.
+Study after study points to racism, more than socioeconomic status, income, education, or even pre-existing health conditions, as the significant factor in black women’s birth outcomes.
 Trauma grinds black women’s bodies down.

 Jennie Joseph, a black midwife who runs a practice and birthing centre in Winter Garden, Florida, describes racism as “the genesis” of all of these issues and points out they are unlikely to be solved by technical or medical interventions.
 We’re not getting to the root of the problem, just as the white nurses educating black midwives in the 1920s weren’t addressing the core causes of black women’s poverty but were teaching midwives to perfectly starch their gowns.